Ultimo

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch released its latest postcode level ATO data for financial year 2022.
-Ultimo's median income among taxpayers was $41,108, with an average of $61,333.
-Both figures were below the national average.
-Greater Sydney's median income was $56,994 and its average was $80,856 in the same period.
-Based on Wage Price Index growth of 10.6% since financial year 2022, Ultimo's estimated median income as of March 2025 is approximately $45,465, and the average is around $67,834.
-Census data shows household, family, and personal incomes in Ultimo rank modestly, between the 43rd and 53rd percentiles.
-The predominant income cohort spans 32.7% of locals (3,266 people), falling within the $1,500 - $2,999 category.
-This pattern is similar to that seen in the region where 30.9% occupy this range.
-Housing affordability pressures are severe, with only 75.4% of income remaining after housing costs, ranking at the 43rd percentile.
-Ultimo's SEIFA income ranking places it in the 7th decile.
+Ultimo's median income among taxpayers was $41,108 in financial year 2022.
+The average income stood at $61,333 during the same period.
+These figures are below Greater Sydney's median and average incomes of $56,994 and $80,856 respectively.
+By March 2025, estimates suggest Ultimo's median income would be approximately $45,465 and the average income around $67,834, based on a 10.6% growth in wages since financial year 2022.
+Census data indicates that household, family, and personal incomes in Ultimo rank modestly, between the 43rd and 53rd percentiles.
+Income distribution shows that 32.7% of Ultimo's population (3,266 individuals) fall within the $1,500 - 2,999 income range, similar to the metropolitan region where 30.9% occupy this bracket.
+Housing affordability pressures are severe in Ultimo, with only 75.4% of income remaining after housing costs, ranking at the 43rd percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income